This page contains affiliate links. Please read our disclosure for more info.

 My favourite Italian dish parmigiana di melanzane, layers of baked aubergine, tomato sauce and cheese, is popular all over Italy, but apparently originates in Sicily (although Naples also claims it as their own).

 7) Pasta alla Norma

-Busiate alla Trapanese
+8) Busiate alla Trapanese

-Another wonderful vegetarian pasta dish is with pesto Trapanese from the city of Trapani.
-It’s made with fresh tomatoes, almonds, garlic and basil, and is usually served with busiate a long twisty fresh pasta from the area.
+This typical Sicilian food is made with fresh tomatoes, almonds, garlic and basil, and is usually served with busiate, a long twisty fresh pasta from the area.

 This version at Caupona Taverna di Sicilia in Trapani was topped with breadcrumbs and grilled aubergine.